 Be it a doctor or a photographer, Specialization surely pays you well.
 If you are known to master a photography niche, you can set up your rates based on the demand and time+efforts it will consume.

-Some of the photography pricing that specialists are charging across the niches are
+Some models to price photography that specialists are charging across the niches are

 - Portrait Photography : $150 – $300